webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeballs_viewbox.png]]

-Adding a '''preserveAspectRatio''' attribute controls what happens in cases when the '''viewBox''' doesn't match the ''viewport'' within which the graphic appears.
-In this case, '''xMidYMid''' centers it and shrinks it enough for the entire graphic to appear:
+Adding a '''preserveAspectRatio''' attribute controls what happens in cases when the shape of the '''viewBox''' doesn't match the ''viewport'' within which the graphic appears.
+In this case,
+'''xMidYMid''' centers it and shrinks it enough for the entire graphic to appear:

 <syntaxhighlight lang="xml">
 <svg width="100" height="100" viewBox="0 0 600 200" preserveAspectRatio="xMidYMid">